 At Pederstrupgaard you will find two permanent exhibitions.
 The first one presents the history and development of the town of Ballerup.
 Among other things there is a classroom from the year 1900 and a selection of old-fashioned toys.

 The exhibition “Destined for Ballerup” tells the story about Grand Duchess Olga Alexandrovna, who escaped the Russian Revolution in 1917 and settled down in Ballerup.
 It also tells the stories of Russian immigrants in Copenhagen during the inter-war period, and the individuals, who through the ages have moved to Ballerup from other countries or other parts of Denmark.
+Olga was the daughter of the Tsar Alexander III and the empress Dagmar.
+She lived in Ballerup with her family from the year 1930-48.

 In the farmhouse of Lindbjerggaard you can experience the living quarters of a farmer as they looked like in the eighteenth and nineteenth century.
 In front of Lindbjerggaard you will find the well-preserved farmer’s garden from about the year 1900.